-We agreed with those charged with governance that we would report all audit differences exceeding £0.69m (2022: £0.68m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to those charged with governance on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with those charged with governance that we would report all audit differences in excess of £0.55 million (2023: £0.69 million), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the those charged with governance on disclosure matters that we identified when assessing the overall presentation of the financial statements.